Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 Ideally we would like only one contig per bin, with a length similar the genome size of the corresponding taxa.
 This is challenging as this would require knowing what species are present in the mixed community, but all we have is "microbial dark matter".
 Instead, other statistics can demonstrate how effective our assembly and binning were.

 One useful statistic is the N50 which will give an indication of the size of the contigs (fragments) each bin is made up as.
-In (Lesson 1)[Metagenomics 01 - 05 QC Polished Assembly](https://cloud-span.github.io/metagenomics01-qc-assembly/05-QC-polished-assembly/index.html), we got this statistic using `seqkit stats`.
+We looked at this statistic [previously](https://cloud-span.github.io/nerc-metagenomics04-polishing/02-QC-polished-assembly/index.html) when we were quality checking our assemblies, using `seqkit stats`.
 We can do the same again for each of the bins.

 ~~~
 seqkit stats -a *.fa